airthreesixty/website-air360/content/en/contact.md

 title: Contact
 ---

-::contact-form{successMessage="Your form has been successfully submitted."}
+::contact-form{successMessage="Your form has been successfully submitted." errorMessage="Something went wrong"}
 #subtext
 Please enter your inquiry.
 #name